 B.A., University of Washington

-Dr. Mark Rice, Professor and Chair of the Department, specializes in the history of photography, twentieth-century American culture, and transnational American Studies.
+Dr. Mark Rice, Professor in the American Studies Department, specializes in the history of photography, twentieth-century American culture, and transnational American Studies.
 His scholarly publications include:

 - Through the Lens of the City: NEA Photography Surveys of the 1970s (Jackson: University Press of Mississippi, 2005).

 - 1000 Photo Icons: George Eastman House (Köln: Taschen, 2002).
 Co-author.